foureyes/csci-ua.0060-fall2020-001/slides/mongo/aggregation.md

 __Show the top 20 jobs based on highest "to" salary (use `Salary Range To`)__ &rarr;

+(only show Job ID, Business Title, Posting Date, and Salary Range To)

 <pre><code data-trim contenteditable>
 var fields = {
 	_id: 0,